-More information about the Amazon S3 service can be found here: http://aws.amazon.com/s3/
+More information about the Amazon S3 service can be found on the Amazon S3 site.

 Get started with Cloud Storage on Engine Yard

-- This document assumes you already have an Engine Yard account.
-If not, see Sign up for an Engine Yard Account.
+- You already have an Engine Yard Cloud account.
+If this is not the case, sign up for an Engine Yard Account.